Forney Independent School District

 The Forney Independent School District is a public school district in Kaufman County, based in Forney, Texas, United States.

 The district serves the city of Forney, the city of Talty, a small portion of Mesquite, and other unincorporated areas in Kaufman County.

-For the 2022–23 school year, the district was rated by the Texas Education Agency as follows: 80 (B) overall, 78 (C) for Student Achievement, 79 (C) for School Progress, and 81 (B) for Closing the Gaps.
+For the 2024-2025 school year, the district was rated by the Texas Education Agency as follows: 79 (C) overall, 79 (C) for Student Achievement, 75 (C) for School Progress, and 79 (C) for Closing the Gaps.

 Leadership

 Dr. Justin Terry was named the superintendent of Forney ISD in 2018 after previously serving as the deputy superintendent for four years.
 In 2024, Dr. Terry was named the Region 10 Superintendent of the Year.

 Fast Growth

 Kaufman County is the fastest-growing county in the state and the second fastest-growing county in the country, according to data released from the United States Census Bureau in 2025.

 As of 2025, the district has 18,500 students, but is expected to grow to more than 35,000 students in the next 10 years.

 While building facilities through the November 2019 bond, Forney ISD saved millions in construction costs, allowing for an additional elementary school (Dewberry Elementary) to be included.
 This adds much needed additional capacity for students.